talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
     String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
     String code = "code_example"; // String | Filter results performing case-insensitive matching against the referral code.
 Both the code and the query are folded to remove all non-alpha-numeric characters.
     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     String valid = "valid_example"; // String | Either \"expired\", \"validNow\", or \"validFuture\".
 The first option matches referrals in which the expiration date is set and in the past.
 The second matches referrals in which start date is null or in the past and expiration date is null or in the future, the third matches referrals in which start date is set and in the future.
     String usable = "usable_example"; // String | Either \"true\" or \"false\".
 If \"true\", only referrals where `usageCounter < usageLimit` will be returned, \"false\" will return only referrals where `usageCounter >= usageLimit`.
     String advocate = "advocate_example"; // String | Filter results by match with a profile id specified in the referral's AdvocateProfileIntegrationId field try {
-      InlineResponse2009 result = apiInstance.getReferralsWithoutTotalCount(applicationId, campaignId, pageSize, skip, sort, code, createdBefore, createdAfter, valid, usable, advocate);
+      InlineResponse20010 result = apiInstance.getReferralsWithoutTotalCount(applicationId, campaignId, pageSize, skip, sort, code, createdBefore, createdAfter, valid, usable, advocate);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getReferralsWithoutTotalCount");